a-e/rsel/docs/development.md

     $ rake selenium:rc:stop
     $ rake testapp:stop

+When the test application is running, you can view the site in your browser by visiting http://localhost:8070/.
 If you are developing new features, please add spec tests in the `spec` directory!

 Next: [To-do list](todo.md)